groundwater/americano/README.md

     - require.js compacted to a single file
 - compiles stylus
 - compiles coffee script
-- Makefile friendly
-    - updating a less file triggers a re-compile of the changed files
 - developer friendly
     - can run with a _watch_ command to re-compile on save
 - forward and reverse database migrations